dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 - `alt_muffle`: Strings that fully replace what the user has sent.

 - `censor`: Replaces the first string of the pair for the second one.
 Case-insensitive.

+### A note on TSF files
+The Transformation String Format was originally designed to encode transformation data in an efficient, easy to edit, and more or less human-readable manner.
+It was originally designed as a translation layer between the JSON of the TMUD format and something that could be easily handled by humans interacting over Discord.

+An alternative mode was born out of this, the TSF File Format.
+As of the latest version of TSF, this file format simply consists of a TSF-compliant string, packaged in any kind of readable UTF-8 encoded file, preferably terminated with the `.tsf` denominator, for ease of identification.

+It is a supported addition of the standard and can even be used to replace TMUD files, in a more space-efficient manner.